JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/OntologicalModeling.md

 ## Organizing & Modularizing OML TerminologyBox(es)

-OML distinguishes between two kinds of OML TerminologyBox(es):
+OML represents a careful use of a subset of [OWL2-DL] for collaborative authoring of vocabularies, designations and descriptions as [OWL2 Ontologies].
+OML is generally biased towards partitionning the use of the vocabulary of [OWL2 Axioms] for cognitively different purposes in vocabulary management.

+For example:

+  - Disjointness is used only for representing the semantic commitment to the [Unique Name Assumption] in the context of an OML Bundle only.

+  - Cardinality restrictions are used only for representing the semantic commitment to singletons in `ClosedWorldDesignations` OML TerminologyBox(es).

+  - Named individuals are restricted to OML DescriptionBox(es) for representing intrinsically distinguishable and distinct individuals in the `real world` based on the semantics of [OWL2 Key Axiom](s) and the values of the domain-specific `isIdentityCriteria=true` OML EntityDataProperty(-ies) asserted for them.

+This restricted use of the [OWL2-DL] vocabulary is reflected in the distinction among two kind of OML TerminologyBox(es) mapped to [OWL2 Ontologies]:

-- OML TerminologyGraph where the emphasis is on defining a domain-specific vocabulary or system-specific designations.
+- An OML TerminologyGraph where the emphasis is on defining a domain-specific vocabulary or system-specific designations.

   Conceptually, it is useful to think about OML Concept(s) as defining the `nouns` of a vocabulary or of a system designation and about OML EntityRelationship(s) as defining `verbs` of a vocabulary or of a system designation.
 OML restricts a `verb` to